hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 - Click `OK` to create the new point shapefile.

 <a name="qgis-reg-lyr"></a>
-{% include image.html file="qgis-reg-lyr.png" alt="bm-11" caption="Definitions and fields to be added to the new regions point shapefile." %}
+{% include image.html file="qgis-reg-lyr.png" alt="basement qgis regions fields attribute table" caption="Definitions and fields to be added to the new regions point shapefile." %}

 After the successful creation, right-click on the new REGION-`points` layer and select TOGGLE EDITING.
 Then go to *QGIS*' EDIT menu and select ADD POINT FEATURE.
 Create 9 points to define all areas delineated by the `breaklines` layer.
 These points should include the following region types: